 (Case F) Project F is located in a GO Zone DDA.
-The bonds used to finance project F were issued July 1, 2005, and project F is placed in service on July 1, 2008.
+The bonds used to finance Project F were issued July 1, 2005, and Project F is placed in service on July 1, 2009.
 Project F is NOT eligible for the increase in basis available to projects in GO Zone DDAs because the bonds used to finance project F were issued BEFORE December 31, 2005.

-(Case G) Project G is a multiphase project located in a 2007 regular DDA that is NOT a designated regular DDA in 2008.
-The first phase of Project G received an allocation of credits in 2007, pursuant to an application filed March 15, 2007, which describes the multiphase composition of the project.
-An application for tax credits for the second phase Project G is filed with the allocating agency by the same entity on March 15, 2008.
+(Case G) Project G is a multiphase project located in a 2009 regular DDA that is NOT a designated regular DDA in 2010.
+The first phase of Project G received an allocation of credits in 2009, pursuant to an application filed March 15, 2009, which describes the multiphase composition of the project.
+An application for tax credits for the second phase Project G is filed with the allocating agency by the same entity on March 15, 2010.
 The second phase of Project G is located on a contiguous site.
-Credits are allocated to the second phase of Project G on October 30, 2008.
+Credits are allocated to the second phase of Project G on October 30, 2010.
 The aggregate amount of credits allocated to the two phases of Project G exceeds the amount of credits that may be allocated to an applicant in one year under the allocating agency's QAP and is the reason that applications were made in multiple phases.
-The second phase of Project G is therefore eligible for the increase in basis accorded a project in a 2007 regular DDA because it meets all of the conditions to be a part of a multiphase project.
+The second phase of Project G is, therefore, eligible for the increase in basis accorded a project in a 2009 regular DDA, because it meets all of the conditions to be a part of a multiphase project.

-(Case H) Project H is a multiphase project located in a 2007 regular DDA that is NOT a designated regular DDA in 2008.
-The first phase of Project H received an allocation of credits in 2007, pursuant to an application filed March 15, 2007, which does not describe the multiphase composition of the project.
-An application for tax credits for the second phase Project H is filed with the allocating agency by the same entity on March 15, 2009.
-Credits are allocated to the second phase of Project H on October 30, 2009.
+(Case H) Project H is a multiphase project located in a 2009 regular DDA that is NOT a designated regular DDA in 2010.
+The first phase of Project H received an allocation of credits in 2009, pursuant to an application filed March 15, 2009, which does not describe the multiphase composition of the project.
+An application for tax credits for the second phase of Project H is filed with the allocating agency by the same entity on March 15, 2011.
+Credits are allocated to the second phase of Project H on October 30, 2011.
 The aggregate amount of credits allocated to the two phases of Project H exceeds the amount of credits that may be allocated to an applicant in one year under the allocating agency's QAP.
-The second phase of Project H is, therefore, NOT eligible for the increase in basis accorded a project in a 2007 regular DDA because it does not meet all of the conditions for a multiphase project, as defined in this notice.
+The second phase of Project H is, therefore, NOT eligible for the increase in basis accorded a project in a 2009 regular DDA, since it does not meet all of the conditions for a multiphase project, as defined in this notice.
 The original application for credits for the first phase did not describe the multiphase composition of the project.
 Also, the application for credits for the second phase of Project H was not made in the year immediately following the first phase application year.